Corporate governance: Principal–principal conflict (the multiple principal problem)

 The principal–agent problem can be intensified when upper management acts on behalf of multiple shareholders—which is often the case in large firms (see Multiple principal problem).
 Specifically, when upper management acts on behalf of multiple shareholders, the multiple shareholders face a collective action problem in corporate governance, as individual shareholders may lobby upper management or otherwise have incentives to act in their individual interests rather than in the collective interest of all shareholders.
 As a result, there may be free-riding in steering and monitoring of upper management, or conversely, high costs may arise from duplicate steering and monitoring of upper management.
 Conflict may break out between principals, and this all leads to increased autonomy for upper management.

-Ways of mitigating or preventing these conflicts of interests include the processes, customs, policies, laws, and institutions which affect the way a company is controlled—and this is the challenge of corporate governance.Cadbury, Adrian, Report of the Committee on the Financial Aspects of Corporate Governance, Gee, London, December, 1992, p.
+Ways of mitigating or preventing these conflicts of interests include the processes, customs, policies, laws, and institutions which affect the way a company is controlled—and this is the challenge of corporate governance.Cadbury, Adrian, Report of the Committee on the Financial Aspects of Corporate Governance, Gee, London, December 1992, p.
 15 To solve the problem of governing upper management under multiple shareholders, corporate governance scholars have figured out that the straightforward solution of appointing one or more shareholders for governance is likely to lead to problems because of the information asymmetry it creates.
 Shareholders' meetings are necessary to arrange governance under multiple shareholders, and it has been proposed that this is the solution to the problem of multiple principals due to median voter theorem: shareholders' meetings lead power to be devolved to an actor that approximately holds the median interest of all shareholders, thus causing governance to best represent the aggregated interest of all shareholders.

 Other themes

 An important theme of governance is the nature and extent of corporate accountability.
 A related discussion at the macro level focuses on the effect of a corporate governance system on economic efficiency, with a strong emphasis on shareholders' welfare.
 This has resulted in a literature focused on economic analysis.Oliver Hart (1989).
 "An Economist's Perspective on the Theory of the firm", Columbia Law Review, 89(7), pp. 1757–1774.
+A comparative assessment of corporate governance principles and practices across countries was published by Aguilera and Jackson in 2011.